-Enterprise Resource Planning (ERP) software integrates management of core business processes, such as:
+Enterprise Resource Planning (ERP) software integrates core business processes, which may include:

 - Project management